palonso444/MineMadness/README.md

 Ideas for upcoming versions
 ---------------------------

-Change gems thematally to another object that is not appealing to monsters.
+Change gems thematically to another object that is not appealing to monsters.
 If monsters pick gems it breaks the game.
-Idea: come kind of plant that only Sawyer can recognize and is able to pick.
+Idea: some kind of plant that only Sawyer can recognize and can pick.

-Monster can pick objects.
-Kill monster and object is dropped on its spot.
+Monsters can pick objects.
+Kill the monster and the object is dropped on its spot.

-Invisible traps triggered if player goes to trap spot
+Invisible traps are triggered if a player goes to the trap spot

 Characters monsters and players have self.hidden property and can hide.
 Self.armed to check if they use weapons.